-- The regulations and agreements which constitute the company's standards" - This indicates the standards by which the Kyocera Group is managed, and the rules and morals deemed necessary within the company - "The attitude necessary for the company to achieve its goals and objectives" - This explains in detail the attitude and action required for a company to achieve high targets it should aim for - "Create a wonderful corporate character" - Just as human beings have personal character, companies also have corporate character.
-The way to gain trust and respect worldwide is for the company's "corporate character" to be so impressive that people say, "That is indeed a company with an admirable corporate character." - The right way to live" and "How we should behave as human beings" - It expresses the universal truth of life necessary for each of us to live in a better way
+- The regulations and agreements which constitute the company's standards" - This indicates the standards by which the Kyocera Group is managed, and the rules and morals deemed necessary within the company - "The attitude necessary for the company to achieve its goals and objectives" - This explains in detail the attitude and action required for a company to achieve high targets it should aim for - "Create a wonderful corporate character" Just as human beings have personal character, companies also have corporate character.
+The way to gain trust and respect worldwide is for - say, "That is indeed a company with an admirable corporate character."
+The right way to live" and "How we should behave as human beings"